Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: The Quantum Gauge Group and its Action on Quantum Connections

-\begin{dfn}(The quantum gauge group) Let $\zeta=(GM, M,{_{GM}}\Phi)$ be a quantum $\G$--bundle over $(M,\cdot,\mathbbm{1},\ast)$ with a differential calculus.
-We define the quantum gauge group $\qGG$ as the group of all convolution invertible maps.
-Elements of $\qGG$ are usually called {\it quantum gauge transformations} (qgts). \end{dfn}
+\begin{Definition}[The quantum gauge group] Let $\zeta=(P,B,\Delta_P)$ be a quantum principal $\G$--bundle over $B$ with a differential calculus.
+We define the quantum gauge group as the group of all graded left $\Omega^\bullet(B)$--module isomorphisms that satisfy equation (\ref{4.f4}).
+Elements of $\qGG$ are referred to as quantum gauge transformations (abbreviated ``qgt's"). \end{Definition}

+The {\it a priori} motivation for our definition of $\qGG$ is the fact that in differential geometry, gauge transformations are vertical principal bundle automorphisms.
+In this way, Definition \ref{qgg} was derived by {\it dualizing} this {\it classical} fact, while ensuring that $\qGG$ is defined for every degree in the most general manner, without imposing any unnecessary condition.

+Moreover, in the \emph{classical} case, gauge transformations can also be described as elements of $C^\infty(P,G)^G $, where the action of $G$ on $G$ is the adjoint one \cite{nodg}.
+The {\it dual} result of this {\it classical} fact is consistent with Proposition \ref{4.1}.
+Additionally, \cite{sald2, sald3, sald4} provides \emph{a posteriori} justification for Definition \ref{qgg} based on the orbits of Yang--Mills qpc's.
+We will discuss this further in the final section.

+It is worth remarking that $\F$ and $\f$ are only graded linear maps, so, in general, they do not commute with the corresponding differentials.